American society of Ophthalmic Trauma

 Section 4.06 ADJUNCT MEMBER.
 Any other physician, optometrist, advanced practitioner, emergency medical services (EMS) provider, or researcher/research assistant is eligible to become an Adjunct member of this corporation.
 Adjunct member physicians and optometrists will pay full dues while advanced practitioners, EMS providers, and researchers will pay ½ dues.
 Adjunct members shall not be entitled to vote or hold office.

 Section 4.07 MEMBER EMERITUS.
 A Member Emeritus is any member who retires from active practice of medicine but wishes to maintain his or her membership in this corporation.
-A Member Emeritus shall pay 1/2 annual dues and will be required to pay registration fees for events sponsored by this corporation, including the annual symposium.
+A Member Emeritus shall pay one-half (1/2) annual dues and will be required to pay registration fees for events sponsored by this corporation, including the annual symposium.
 A Member Emeritus is entitled to all privileges of Regular Membership, but cannot serve as President, Vice-President, Secretary or Treasurer, but may serve as a Chair or at-large member.

 Section 4.08 DUES.
-The Board of Directors shall set dues and fees, make assessment, and set terms of payment.
+The Board of Directors shall set dues and fees, make assessments, and set terms of payment.
 Any member more than one year in arrears of dues will lose membership rights as described in the 4.9.

 Section 4.09 TERMINATION OF MEMBERSHIP.
 A membership shall terminate on occurrence of any of the following events: (a) Resignation of a member, upon notice to the corporation; (b) Expiration of the period of membership, unless the membership is renewed on the renewal terms fixed by the Board of Directors; (c) Failure of a member to pay dues or assessments as set by the Board of Directors as provided in Section 4.08 2 (d) Occurrence of any event that renders a member ineligible for membership, or failure to satisfy membership qualifications; (e) Expulsion or suspension of the member, based on the good faith determination by the Board of Directors, or a committee authorized by the Board of Directors to make such a determination, that the member has failed in a material and serious degree to observe the rules of conduct of the corporation, or has engaged in conduct which is deemed immoral, dishonorable, or unprofessional which materially and seriously prejudices the purposes and interests of the corporation.
 A person whose membership is suspended shall not be a member during the period of suspension.